Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ---

-### Pouch

-Adventuring gear, 5 sp, S.

-A Pouch holds up to 6 pounds within one-fifth of a cubic foot.

----

-### Quiver

-Adventuring gear, 10 sp, S.

-A Quiver holds up to 20 Arrows.

----

 ### Rations

-Adventuring gear, 5 sp, S.
+Adventuring gear, 5 sp, M. (Stacks to 10)

 Rations consist of travel-ready food, including jerky, dried fruit, hardtack, and nuts.
 See "Malnutrition" for the risks of not eating.